Digital Light Processing (DLP) 3D Printing Explained

 Castable Resins: Popular in jewelry and dentistry, these resins leave no ash when burnt out, making them perfect for creating molds.

-Durable Resins: Perfect for functional parts that resist wear and tear.
+Durable Resins are perfect for functional parts that resist wear and tear.
+Some resins also offer chemical resistance, making them suitable for specific applications.

 High-Temperature Resins: These can withstand high temperatures, making them ideal for molds or heat-resistant components.